The Lorax (film): Plot

 Twelve-year-old Ted Wiggins lives in Thneedville, a walled city where all vegetation is artificial.
-Ted is infatuated with a teenage girl named Audrey and decides to impress her with a "real tree".
-His grandmother, Norma, tells him about the Once-ler, who knows what happened to the trees.
-Ted leaves Thneedville and discovers that the outside world is a barren, contaminated wasteland.
+Ted's love interest, Audrey, longs to see a real tree, and Ted undertakes to find her one.
+His grandmother, Norma, tells him about a reclusive man known as the "Once-ler", who is said to know what happened to the trees.
+Ted leaves Thneedville and discovers that the land outside of his home town is a barren, contaminated wasteland.
 He finds the Once-ler, who agrees to tell Ted the story of the trees over multiple visits.
-The next time he leaves town, Ted encounters Thneedville's greedy mayor, Aloysius O'Hare, whose company sells bottled oxygen.
-Explaining that trees and the oxygen they produce pose a threat to his business, O'Hare intimidates Ted to stay in town, but Ted continues to visit the Once-ler.
+The next time he tries to leave town, Ted encounters Thneedville's greedy mayor, Aloysius O'Hare, whose company sells the bottled air that is the town’s only source of fresh oxygen.
+Explaining that trees and the oxygen they produce pose a threat to his business, O'Hare tries to intimidate Ted into staying in town, but Ted continues to visit the Once-ler.

-The Once-ler recounts how, as a young inventor, he arrived in a lush forest of Truffula Trees.
-Upon chopping down a tree, he was confronted by the Lorax, the self-proclaimed "guardian of the forest."
-After attempting to force the Once-ler out, the Lorax made him promise not to cut down any more trees.
-The Once-ler used the Truffula fibers to create the "Thneed", a knitted garment with numerous uses, which became a major success.
-He harvested the Truffula tufts in a sustainable manner until his unscrupulous relatives persuaded him to resume cutting down trees to speed up production, leading to large profits, but also deforestation and pollution.
-After the final Truffula tree fell, the Once-ler was ruined and abandoned by his family.
-With the region uninhabitable, the Lorax sent the native animals away and vanished into the sky, leaving behind a pile of rocks etched with the word "Unless".
+The Once-ler recounts how, as a young inventor, he arrived in a lush forest of Truffula trees.
+After chopping down a Truffula to create a knitted garment known as a Thneed, he was confronted by the Lorax, the self-proclaimed "guardian of the forest", who made him promise not to cut down any more trees.
+The Once-ler harvested the Truffula tufts in a sustainable manner until his unscrupulous relatives arrived to help him with his business and convinced him to resume cutting down trees, which led to large profits, but also deforestation and pollution.
+After the last tree was cut down, the Once-ler's business plummetted, his family abandoned him, all the animals left, and the Lorax vanished into the sky, leaving behind a stone platform etched with the word "Unless".

-The Once-ler gives Ted the last Truffula seed and tells him to plant it and make others care about trees.
-Ted returns home to plant the seed, but is spotted by O'Hare's city-wide surveillance system.
-Enlisting the help of Audrey and his family, Ted flees to the center of town with the seed.
-O'Hare rallies the citizens against Ted, claiming that trees are dangerous and filthy.
+The Once-ler gives Ted the last Truffula seed and urges him to plant it.
+Ted returns home, but is spotted by O'Hare's city-wide surveillance system.
+Enlisting the help of Audrey and his family, Ted takes the seed to the center of town.
+O'Hare rallies the citizens against Ted, saying trees are dangerous and filthy.
 Ted uses a bulldozer to knock down a section of the city wall, revealing the environmental desolation outside.
-Inspired by Ted's conviction, the crowd turns on O'Hare, whose henchmen banish him, and the seed is finally planted.
+Inspired by Ted's conviction, the crowd turns on O'Hare as his bodyguards, Morty and McGuirk, launch him away on a jet helmet, while the seed is finally planted.

-As time passes, the land begins to recover.
-New trees sprout, animals start to return, and the Once-ler reunites with the Lorax.
-The film ends with a quote from Dr. Seuss: "Unless someone like you cares a whole awful lot, nothing is going to get better.
-It's not".